Kaali – Ek Punar Avatar

-Kaali – Ek Punar Avatar is an Indian soap opera which aired on Star Plus from 3 December 2012 to 8 March 2013.
+Kaali – Ek Punar Avatar is an Indian soap opera which aired on StarPlus from 3 December 2012 to 8 March 2013.
 The story was based on the famous Nitish Katara murder case where a mother fights and gets justice for her son.

 Before premiere, while under production, it was initially titled as Nyaay but was later renamed Kaali - Ek Punar Avatar.

 Overview

 Sayali Tyagi falls in love with Nimai Bakshi, a middle-class man.
 But he gets killed by Sayali's father Rajan and brother Samar, as they don't want this alliance and fake his death as suicide.
 But Nimai's mother Vaani finds out the truth and seeks justice.
 She hires Inspector Devendra "Dev" Sandhu to protect her family.
 Sayali runs away.
 Lawyer Rajneesh Patak finds and takes her home.
 As Rajan finds out, he asks Rajneesh to fight his case but Dev finally with evidence arrests Rajan and Samar.
 Sayali and Rajneesh get married.
 Dev falls in love and starts a new life with Nimai's sister Paakhi.